Masters in Early Childhood Education Programs in San Diego

 A Master of Education (MEd) in Early Childhood Education program is often planned-out to help advance the knowledge base of certified classroom teachers.
 As such, it might prepare current and new teachers to work with children through grade 3 using courses that tie teaching methods to best practices and research.
 Students in some Early Childhood Masters programs may also pursue Early Childhood certification (as an add-on or as an initial teacher certification).
 These students may need to complete extra coursework along with supervised field experience.

 The coursework for a MEd in Early Childhood Education program can be different in each school.
 Often, core courses explore theories of how young learners develop and ways to observe, document and assess kids in their early years.
-Other foundational courses might explore issues in educational psychology and ways to work within each child’s unique family and cultural environment.
+Other foundational courses might also explore issues in educational psychology and ways to work within each child’s unique family and cultural environment.
 As a result, students could learn how to put into use age-appropriate curriculum activities such as play.

 Early childhood education courses further discuss things such as early literacy and how language develops from birth to kindergarten.
 Geared to help classroom teachers plan lessons, other courses could review math, social studies and science education for the early years (PreK-4).
 A sample of the types of courses one might find in a Master of Early Childhood Education program is below.